BlackPaw21/TheListener/README.md

 ## ⚠️ Disclaimer

 This tool is intended for **educational and authorized security testing** only.
-Using EvenBetterCap on networks you do not own or have permission to audit is **illegal**.
+Using TheListener on networks you do not own or have permission to audit is **illegal**.